Atelier User Guide

 - Confirm when prompted.

-This triggers a full rebuild using the code at that specific commit.
+This triggers a direct rebuild from the code (and Dockerfiles) at that specific commit.

 Security